lambdamikel/LambdaSpeak3/README.md

 **Please note that the latest version of the LambdaSpeak 3 firmware no longer produces the initial "LambdaSpeak initialized.
 SSA-1 mode." spoken boot message.
 So LS3 will just remain silent if turned on or being reset.
 You can always check for correct operation and the current mode by using `out &fbee,&c3`.
 The startup message was removed because certain applications such as MP3 music playing require distraction- and confirmationless "silent" mode changes.
 For a completely silent operation with no spoken confirmations at all, turn off all confirmations immediately after a power cycle or reset using `out &fbee, &e8`.**

-As mentioned previously, with the exception of the SPO-based SSA1 and DK’tronics modes, all speech content is 7bit, hence bytes < 128 are being buffered in a speech input buffer, and if within x milliseconds (a configurable flush delay time) no new content has been received, the buffer is spoken.
+As mentioned previously, with the exception of the SPO-based SSA1 and DKâ€™tronics modes, all speech content is 7bit, hence bytes < 128 are being buffered in a speech input buffer, and if within x milliseconds (a configurable flush delay time) no new content has been received, the buffer is spoken.
 Hence, speech is asynchronous, and a slight delay is to be expected.
 Also, the speech input buffer has a limited size of 253 bytes, hence the buffer is also flushed and hence spoken if that limit is reached.

 Moreover, every byte with 8th bit set, hence bytes > 127, are consider command bytes or control bytes.
 The bytes are used for setting various parameters (voice, volume, speak rate), and for changing modes of LambdaSpeak 3.
 The table of command / control bytes is given below.

-Unlike the Epson-based speech modes (SSA1 Emu, DK’tronics Emu, Epson mode, DECtalk mode), the SPO-based speech modes are not using buffered input, and speech is synchronous.
+Unlike the Epson-based speech modes (SSA1 Emu, DKâ€™tronics Emu, Epson mode, DECtalk mode), the SPO-based speech modes are not using buffered input, and speech is synchronous.
 Every byte < 128 is directly  sent and processed by the SPO256-AL2 speech chip.
 Also, most settings such as voice, volume, language etc. only apply to the Epson-based speech synthesizer, not the SPO256-AL2.

 This tables shows the command / control bytes recognized by LambdaSpeak: